Resources for Students

 The Index is the College yearbook, published annually and staffed by students from all classes.

-Sapere Aude is the Wooster Journal of Philosophical Inquiry and is in its third year.
+Sapere Aude is the Wooster Journal of Philosophical Inquiry.

 The Voice is the College weekly newspaper, staffed by students from all classes.